wanliqin/scenarios/python/lab-variables-and-memory-addresses/step3.md

-# Modifying a Mutable data type
+# Modifying a Mutable Data Type

 Next, we'll create and modify a mutable data type together.